P.F. Chang's Stir-Fried Eggplant (Copycat Recipe)

 P.F.
-Chang’s stir-fried eggplant used to be one of the best side dishes on the menu before they took it off.
-I tracked down the original sauce and found it’s actually two separate sauces blended together: their signature dark sauce (the same one they use on Mongolian Beef and most of their stir-fry menu) mixed with a sweet-and-sour blend the kitchen calls Chang’s sauce.
+Chang's stir-fried eggplant used to be one of the best side dishes on the menu before they took it off.
+When I tore the sauce apart, it came back as two separate sauces blended together: the same dark sauce I use in my Mongolian Beef and across the rest of these P.F.
+Chang's stir-fries, mixed with a sweet-and-sour blend I call Chang's sauce.

 But the sauce is only half of it.
 Most home recipes for stir-fried eggplant end up greasy and mushy because of how the eggplant is cooked.
-P.F.
-Chang’s deep-fries it to about 60-70% done, drains it, and then finishes it in the sauce.
+The fix is to deep-fry it to about 60-70% done, drain it, then finish it in the sauce.
 That fry-then-stir-fry approach is the difference between silky, sauce-coated pieces that hold their shape and the oily pile of mush you get when you try to stir-fry raw eggplant from the start.

 This post contains affiliate links, which means I may earn a small commission if you make a purchase.
 It doesn't cost you anything extra.
 Full disclosure.